seanmtracey/Heart-Monitor/README.md

 ![My heartbeat](http://sean.mtracey.org/downloads/heartbeat.png)

 #### DISCLAIMER
 This is not a medical device, if you have heart troubles, do not rely upon it!
 Consult a doctor, they're smarter than I am.
+It might be able to put your FitBit to shame, though, if you try hard enough :p

 ### Setup